 Children enjoy regular physical activities, which help keep them in good health.
-Outings to the park and KrazyKidz, soft play, provide access to large play equipment, giving children plenty of opportunity to develop physical skills.
+Outings to the park provide access to large play equipment, giving children plenty of opportunity to develop physical skills.

-The childminder builds very strong relationships with the children making them feel secure.
+The childminder builds very strong relationships with the children, making them feel secure.
 The childminder knows the children well and is responsive to their individual needs, which allows them to learn and develop a variety of skills.